Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JUDGEMENT DAY (HOLLAND)

-The "To Conjure Conjoint Confusion" EP contains 3 songs, 2 of which are super-fast death metal, "Clouds Of Mordor" to the point of absurdity: an ultra-fast blasting piece even touching the Australian monsters The Berzerker; "To Conjure Conjoint Confusion" is a much more moderate thrash/death hybrid.
+The "To Conjure Conjoint Confusion" EP contains three songs two of which are super-fast death metal, "Clouds Of Mordor" to the point of absurdity: an ultra-fast blasting piece even touching the Australian monsters The Berzerker; "To Conjure Conjoint Confusion" is a much more moderate thrash/death hybrid.
 The middle is occupied by another cool cover of Slaughter: "Fuck of Death", which is a nice "oasis" amidst the other raging material.

 Hypocritical Demo, 1990